gordasgdc/Multi-Use-Home-Server-Project/README.md

 # Multi-Use Home Server Project
 The purpose of this repository is to document and share my experience with building a multi-purpose Linux server.
-My plan for this server is to use it as a web server and a cloud file server.
+My plan for this server is to use it as a web server and a cloud file server for my own personal needs.
 I will be using **Fedora 30 Server** edition on a scrapped computer I build and deploying it in my household.

 # Table of Contents